jimbobbennett/HappySadAngryWorkshop/steps/DeployTheWebAppToTheCloud.md

   ![The deploy progress dialog](../images/DeployProgress.png)

 * Once the code has been deployed, you will be able to view the code over the internet.
 Launch your browser and open your web site.
 The address will be `https://<web app name>.azurewebsites.net/`.
 For example, for my web site this is `https://jimspythonwebapp2019.azurewebsites.net/`.
 You will see the game page.

+> These steps will create a Free tier App Service and deploy your app to it.
+You can only have one Free tier per subscription, so if you have already got a free app service running, use the *Create New Wep App Advanced* option, and create using a paid tier.
+Don't forget to delete this after you have finished the workshop to stop using your credits.

 ## Resource groups